Home

 • Body of Water: Nantucket Sound (Lewis Bay)

-• Amenities: Lifeguards in season, restroom and shower area, snack bar, and park area as described above.
-Handicap access surf chairs available.
+• Amenities: Lifeguards, restroom and shower area, snack bar, and park facilities as described above. beach wheelchair available.

 • Location: 480 Ocean Street in Hyannis

 • Parking: Sufficient parking usually available.
-Parking by daily fee ($15) or beach parking sticker.
+Sticker or daily fee required.

-• Note: It's a reasonably easy - and pretty - walk from Main Street through the Town Green and past Hyannis Harbor to Veterans Beach.
+• Note: It's a reasonably easy, scenic walk from Main Street, through the Town Green, and past Hyannis Harbor to Veterans Beach

 Related Pages: